MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-and-data-loss-prevention-overview.md

 Protecting data is a complex subject.
 At a high level, topics relevant to Power BI include:

 - **Responsible actions taken by users:** Users who have received guidance and training, and clearly understand what's expected of them, can act ethically.
 They can enact a culture that values security, privacy, and compliance during the normal course of their work.
 - **Right-sized user security permissions:** In Power BI, securing data and reports is separate and distinct from the information protection and DLP activities described in these articles.
-[Security](whitepaper-powerbi-security.md) methods in Power BI include techniques such as workspace roles, sharing, app permissions, and row-level security.
+[Security](whitepaper-powerbi-security.md) methods in Power BI include techniques such as workspace roles, sharing, app permissions, and row-level security (RLS).
 - **Data lifecycle management:** Processes such as backups and version control are important for protecting data.
 The setup of [encryption keys](/power-bi/enterprise/service-encryption-byok) and geographic locations for [data storage](powerbi-implementation-planning-tenant-setup.md#location-for-data-storage) also are considerations.
 - **Information protection:** Labeling and classifying content by using sensitivity labels is the first step towards being able to protect it.
-Information protection is covered in this set of articles.
+Information protection is covered in this series of articles.
 - **Data loss prevention policies:** DLP refers to controls and policies that reduce the risk of data leakage.
-Data loss prevention is covered in this set of articles.
+Data loss prevention is covered in this series of articles.

-The information protection and DLP set of articles focus on the final two bullet points: information protection and DLP, and specifically how they relate to Power BI.
+The information protection and DLP series of articles focus on the final two bullet points: information protection and DLP, and specifically how they relate to Power BI.

 We recommend that you also become familiar with the full [Microsoft Purview Information Protection](/microsoft-365/compliance/information-protection) framework: know your data, protect your data, prevent data loss, and govern your data.

 > [!TIP]
-> Your organization's IT department will have existing processes in place that are considered information protection, but they're out of scope for this set of articles.
+> Your organization's IT department will have existing processes in place that are considered information protection, but they're out of scope for this series of articles.
 Processes could include high availability and disaster recovery efforts related to source database systems.
 They could also include protecting mobile devices.
 Be sure to identify and involve relevant technology and governance teams in all your planning efforts.

 ## Common use cases